dmatscheko/testgpt-js/README.md

 The drawings are not very good yet, but better than nothing.
 You can improve them using the chat.

+If your API key has acces to GPT-4, you can choose that model in the settings.

 ### Usage:

 You can test it at: [https://huggingface.co/spaces/dma123/testgpt-js](https://huggingface.co/spaces/dma123/testgpt-js).